mobidevke/git-deployment/README.md

 Pretty easy, right?
 Yeah, until you have to do it a dozen times.
 ![Too much work](https://i.gifer.com/Rui9.gif "Too much work")

 We are programmers.
 We are lazy.
-We are don't like repeating ourselves.
+We don't like repeating ourselves.
 Also, check [Joel's Spolky's blog](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), especially **question 2**.
 Let me just leave it that.

 Now let's get started.